denialromeo/spelunky-statistics/README.md

 |Times Killed By: Lava|3156|
 |Times Killed By: Spike Balls|3160|

 Note also that values in the save file are stored "Little-Endian", meaning that the hexadecimal value `100a0702` is represented as `02070a10` (see that the order of the bytes is reversed).
-The program must acCount for this.

 ### Acknowledgments

-The hard work of figuring out the guts of the Spelunky save file was done by @dextercd for his [Spelunky Save Editor](https://github.com/dextercd/spelunky_save_editor3).
+The hard work of figuring out the guts of the Spelunky save file was done by [Dexter Döpping](https://github.com/dextercd) for his [Spelunky Save Editor](https://github.com/dextercd/spelunky_save_editor3).
 Thank you, Dexter!